Second-Order Approximation of Limit Order Books in a Single-Scale Regime: Introduction

-Scaling limits allow for a tractable description of key macroscopic LOB quantities like prices and aggregate volumes in terms of the underlying (microscopic) dynamics of individual order arrivals and cancellations in a ``high frequency'' regime, when the number of order arrivals and cancellations tends to infinity.
-For a Markovian queuing model that describes an order book with finitely many price levels, diffusive high frequency limits for prices and/or volumes were for example obtained in \cite{JedidiStabilityPriceScaling2013, ContPriceDynamicsMarkovian2013, Cont2, HuangErgodicityDiffusivityMarkovian2015a}.
-In \cite{Lakner2} the authors study a one-sided measure-valued order book model, for which the scaling limit is given by a diffusive price process together with a block-shaped order book for standing volumes.
+For a Markovian queuing model that describes an order book with finitely many price levels, diffusive high frequency limits for prices and/or volumes have been obtained in\cite{ContPriceDynamicsMarkovian2013, Cont2, HuangErgodicityDiffusivityMarkovian2015a,JedidiStabilityPriceScaling2013} among others.
 A more macroscopic perspective has been adopted in \cite{Keller-ResselStefantypeStochasticMoving2016} and \cite{ZhengZ} where the order book dynamics is described in terms of a coupled system of SPDEs separated by a random interface that can be interpreted as the price (stochastic Stefan problem).
-An approximation by a reflected SPDE has been obtained in \cite{hambly2020limit}; cf.~also \cite{hambly2019reflected, hambly2020stefan} for a similar approach via a reflected moving boundary problem.

-To provide microscopic foundations for PDE or SPDE order book models one needs to consider order books with an infinite number of price levels together with a tick size that converges to zero in the high frequency limit.
+An approximation by a reflected SPDE has been obtained in \cite{hambly2020limit}.
+To provide microscopic foundations for PDE or SPDE order book models one has to consider order books with a large number of price levels growing to infinity together with a tick size that converges to zero in the high frequency limit.
 Depending on the scaling assumptions fluid limits \cite{GaoHydrodynamicLimitOrderbook2018, HorstWeakLawLarge2017, HorstScalingLimitLimit2019} and diffusion limits \cite{BayerFunctionalLimitTheorem2017, HorstSecondOrderApproximations2018, HorstDiffusionApproximationLimit2019, HorstScalingLimitLimit2019, KreherJumpDiffusionApproximation2022} have been derived in the literature.
-In all of the aforementioned works, prices and/or volumes either follow a non-diffusive dynamics or the limiting dynamics is described by a SDE system driven by independent noise processes originating from the stochasticity of price movements and limit order placements, respectively.
-The independence of the driving processes contradicts many empirical findings that document a non-trivial correlation of price and volume increments, especially increments at the top of the book.

 In this paper, we establish a first- and second-order approximation for LOBs where the second-order approximation can be described in terms of an infinite dimensional stochastic evolution equation driven by correlated noise processes.
-The correlation operator can be identified by analyzing a novel infinite-dimensional martingale problem and can explicitly be represented in terms of the model parameters.
+The correlation operator can be identified by analyzing a novel infinite-dimensional martingale problem and has an explicit representation in terms of the model parameters.